-Someone or something reminds you regularly that, “You better get on social media because you’re missing out!”
+Someone or something reminds us regularly that, “You better get on social media because you’re missing out!”
 Wherever the message comes from, social media likely sounds like a really good idea to you.
-The trouble is, if you’re not a regular user of social media, you readily admit that there’s a lot about it you don’t know.
+The trouble is, if you’re not a regular user of social media, there’s a lot about it you may not know.

 Before you jump into social media, before you give it the green light (ie: expend resources), develop an in-house process for content creation.
 Designate someone inside your organization to recognize opportunities for content, be a good storyteller, and curate a body of content that communicates your business’ value.

-Quality content takes specific skills and sometimes that’s more than you have available.
-What you do have access to is hyper-local content (i.e.: the stories that occur on a daily basis within your organization).
-Simple changes within your operational goals will allow you and your employees to capture and document those stories.
+Quality content stands out.
+It’s what brings people back and creates a sense of community.
+What gets people’s attention are the stories that occur on a daily basis within your organization.
+Simple shifts within your operation will allow you and your employees to capture and document those stories.

-Hyper-local content is the most engaging, impactful and lead-generating content you can provide your customers and prospects.
+Hyper-local content from employees and customer advocates is the most engaging, impactful and lead-generating content you can provide.

 3. Enforce accountability.

-Don’t leave your social media in someone else’s hands without retaining control over results.
+Don’t leave your social media in someone else’s hands without retaining control over the results.